 All is not lost though.
 The American consumer values more than just low prices.
 It is just one of the many factors that define the buying experience in a matured market, albeit an important one.
 Let’s talk about some ways to take this threat head on:

 - Supply chain optimization: Ecommerce is still a growing and nascent industry compared to years and years of brick & mortar retail.
 There are many inefficiencies which have not yet been exploited as the exponential growth has kept online sellers from exploring long term optimizations.
-Short term solutions have propped up which do provide some relief when it comes to cutting sourcing and shipping costs, but sellers can still work on better demand forecasting, using data to guide business decisions and exploring better fulfillment practices.
+Short term solutions have propped up which do provide some relief when it comes to cutting sourcing and shipping costs, but sellers can still work on better demand forecasting, using data to guide business decisions and exploring better ecommerce order fulfillment practices.

 - Branding: Customers choose the lowest prices and the top sellers when there is no brand.
 The brand gets standalone customer attention that no other factor does.
 With good quality control and inexpensive online marketing in place, any seller can establish a good brand with its own story without making major changes in their sourcing and supply chain.